NirbhayaReddy/Computer-Vision-Projects/Project 1/README.md

-Got it!
-Since this is a README for **Project 1** within its own folder and not the main repository README, I'll simplify it and remove unnecessary sections like installation instructions.
-Here's the revised README:
+Here’s a clean and concise **README** file for **Project 1** in the `Project_1` folder, including dependencies and relevant details:

 ---

 # Project 1: Computer Vision Assignment 1

 ## Overview
-This folder contains **Project 1**, which focuses on implementing and analyzing various image processing techniques using a Notebook (`Project1.ipynb`).
+This folder contains **Project 1**, which focuses on implementing and analyzing various image processing techniques using a Jupyter Notebook (`Project1.ipynb`).
 The project demonstrates key concepts in computer vision, including:
 - **Histogram Equalization** for enhancing image contrast.
 - **Image Thresholding** using Otsu's and Ni-Black's methods for binary segmentation.
 - **Template Matching** using Normalized Cross-Correlation.